Git GUIs

 Git is remarkable for how smooth, fast, and tiny it is as a command-line application.
 Because of some as-yet unarticulated conservation law, this means that all the GUIs for it are clunky, slow, and bloated.
 To go from the magically simple, speedy exuberance of the git command-line client, to one with better visualisation and more discoverable UX, you must sacrifice time and disk space upon the altar of bloat.

-Anyway, there are is a long list, and also a longer list of alternative git GUIs; but the [extremely long list on Wikipedia is the most current, which is helpful in this rapidly moving area.
-Also it allows filtering by OS etc. If you have an afternoon to burn you could start there.
+Anyway, there is a long list, and also a longer list of alternative git GUIs; but the extremely long list on Wikipedia is the most current, which is helpful in this rapidly moving area.
+Also, it allows filtering by OS etc. If you have an afternoon to burn, you could start there.

 I’ve used… some.
 Too many.
 There are too many, although not so many that are good for my purpose.

-I would personally like one that was comprehensible and attractive, because a major use of these things is teaching student and on-boarding colleagues and everything goes so much faster if you have a nice interactive visualisation, and it is shiny and colourful.
+I would personally like one that was comprehensible and attractive because a major use of these things is teaching students and onboarding colleagues, and everything goes so much faster if you have a nice interactive visualisation, and it is shiny and colourful.
 To that end, it should ideally ease the use of git without hiding the details of the git command-line, because in our line of work you will always need the command-line eventually.

 1 Git simulator